 So we ordered up chicken, beef stroganoff and cod casserole from the nearby Sol-Mar store and had a great meal, but it was one of those meals that lasts for two hours where people come and go, some eat standing up, some sitting down, and others just pick away at the food on the table the entire time, bit by bit.
 I fell into all three categories.

 After hanging out with the family this week, I’ve discovered that the Portuguese language is missing one key phrase.
 Natercia can really get going, and when her and Ana start talking the noise from their conversation can blow the windows out, like verbal dynamite - a whole keg of it.
 The only time there’s a pause in the conversation is when one of the little kids running around bangs into a table corner or a wall and starts bawling.
 But the pause is very brief.
-Sometimes, when Natercia is letting loose with a barrage of Portuguese, and is telling a story about something that happened that was unbelievable or incredibly stupid, she will say “What the fuck??” in English, out of nowhere.
-It happened several times this week, and made me laugh every time.
-So I don’t think Portuguese has an equivalent for WTF.
-I love how English brings people together to create a common understanding.
+Sometimes, when Natercia is letting loose with a barrage of Portuguese and is telling a story about something that happened that was unbelievable or incredibly stupid, she will say “What the fuck??” in English, out of nowhere.
+It happened several times this week and made me laugh each time.
+It must be that Portuguese does not have an equivalent for WTF.
+I love how English brings people together through vulgarity.

 Paulo Fernando was telling us about the economic situation on the island.
-Despite the increased tourism and infrastructure developments, he said the situation now for regular people is much worse than it was 20 years ago; in fact Paulo (and many friends of his) make less money now then they did 20 year ago, which seems crazy.
-He said that Sao Miguel doesn’t produce anything anymore and the factories that used to be here are now mostly gone, so their main exports now are just dairy and beef products.
-Ana’s family are all pretty regular middle class people, but they do struggle to get by at times, and it’s not easy.
+Despite the increased tourism and infrastructure developments, he said the situation now for regular people is much worse than it was years ago; in fact, Paulo (and many friends of his) make less money today than they did 20 year ago, which seems crazy.
+He said that Sao Miguel doesn’t produce anything anymore and the factories that used to be here are now mostly gone, so their main exports now are limited to dairy and beef products.
+Ana’s family are all regular middle-class people, but they do struggle to get by at times, and it’s not easy.
 It does make me wonder how tourism is supposed to fit into all of this, and how do you try to ensure that the benefits flow evenly to everybody?
 I would say that so far, from my limited exposure, they are not fully capitalizing on the opportunities presented by tourism, but also the benefits from increased tourism are probably only going to a very small chunk of the population.